How to Make a Willow Obelisk (Willow Plant Support)

 Weaving the Top Band

-As I say in the video, I won’t bore you with a full explanation of what to do to create the third band — the top rung of your obelisk, if you like.
-Creating it is exactly the same as weaving the other two.
-The only difference is that you use the smallest willow rods from your bundle.
+Creating the top band(s) is almost exactly the same as weaving the other two.
+The only difference is that you use the thinnest willow rods from your bundle.
 The smaller the diameter of your band, the more difficult it is to weave the rods around the verticals.
-This top band can be smaller, or the same size, as the one under it.
+This top band can be smaller or the same size as the one under it.

 When you’ve finished weaving the top band, your willow garden obelisk is complete!
 You can pull it out of the container and be amazed at how sturdy it feels.
 At this point, you can remove the circular frame template (or leave it on, if you’d like) and make adjustments.
-Willow is very forgiving when it’s relatively fresh, but once it dries it can become hard and rigid.
+Willow is very forgiving when it’s relatively fresh, but once it dries, it can become hard and rigid.